m-faust-code/async-await/README.md

 ## goroutines and async

 Goroutines are lightweight threads that allow for code to be run asynchronously.

+> _Paul aside_: If you think this just sounds like a corny pun on “coroutine,” you are correct!

 To make a goroutine, you can use the go keyword before calling the function.